Compulsory sterilization in Canada: Policy

 The Canadian sterilization laws created a Eugenics Board that could impose sterilizations on people without their consent.
-This developed into a familiar practice, especially in relation to indigenous men, women and children.
+This developed into a familiar practice, especially in relation to Indigenous men, women and children.

-In 1926 Dr. Adolf Lorenz of Vancouver stated, "our sense of humanity is destroying humanity.
+In 1926 Adolf Lorenz of Vancouver stated, "our sense of humanity is destroying humanity.
 We are allowing more and more of the poorer human stock to survive and reproduce.
 Sterilization was the best method to decrease the number of feeble-minded being produced.
 Once the feeble-minded were sterilized and the "problem cured."

 In order to conclude who was a potential candidate for sterilization or institutionalization, intelligence tests were being overseen in schools, hospitals, and boys and girls schools.
 Intelligence tests were initiated in California, which also had the most active eugenic policy in the United States.
 Members of the Legislative Assembly of British Columbia, such as the "Honourable William Sloan", stated California was the leader in developing and carrying out a eugenics act.

-In accordance with the Act, only people who were a "patient or in custody" of an institution as defined by the "Mental Hospitals Act" or the "Industrial Home for Girls" or the "industrial School Act" would be affected by the Act.
+In accordance with the Act, only people who were a "patient or in custody" of an institution as defined by the "Mental Hospitals Act" or the "Industrial Home for Girls" or the "Industrial School Act" would be affected by the Act.
 These individuals, termed by the Act as "inmates", would be involved or living in Essondale (now known as Riverview Psychiatric Institution), or the Boys' or Girls' Industrial Schools (for children deemed delinquent).

 Decisions as to which inmates would be sterilized were to be made by the Board of Eugenics.
 The Board of Eugenics consisted of a judge, a psychiatrist, and a social worker who were appointed by the Lieutenant Governor in Council.
 The Board of Eugenics would receive recommendations from one of the above institutions if the superintendent of the institution believed that the release of an inmate would result "by reason of inheritance" in having children who would have "serious mental disease or mental deficiency.
 The recommendations were to be in writing and were to include a history of the inmate to support the institution's recommendation for sexual sterilization.
 The inmate may, there after, be examined or seen by the Board of Eugenics.

 If after the examination of the inmate the Board of Eugenics unanimously agreed that this person would be likely to produce children who would have a serious mental disease or mental deficiency due to inheritance, the Board of Eugenics could order, in writing, that the sterilization take place.
 The Board of Eugenics would or could appoint the doctor who would perform the procedure.

 If the Board of Eugenics believed that the inmate was not capable of consent, a spouse, guardian, or family member would be requested give their for consent.
 If the inmate had no family, the Provincial Secretary, the predecessor of the Superintendent of the Ministry of Social Services, was to consent on the inmate's behalf.